Snow-Crash/snn-iir/README.md

 ## Run

 Just simply clone the repo.
-A few examples are provided:
+A few examples are provided in **examples** folder:
 - snn_mlp_1.py
 A multi-layer fully connected SNN to classify MNIST.
 It uses dual exponential PSP kernel.
 Following command trains the SNN using the configurations stored in snn_mlp_1.yaml